Database Data ProtectionSensitive data. Gated and masked.

 - 01

-Postgres Data Masking
+Postgres Dynamic Data Masking

 Walks through PG Anonymizer's view-based mechanics, then maps where workflow-layer masking takes over.